 BookMatch.
 Patten Free Library’s very own Laurel Cox will create a personalized reading list based on the information you provide about your interests and preferences.
 Click here to fill out and submit a request.

-Wendy at firstname.lastname@example.org.
+You can also email Wendy at email@example.com.

 Are there book groups or other interest groups that can meet online with the help of one of our reference librarians?
 Be in touch with one of our reference team at email@example.com, or via one of the email addresses below.